Editing Database Scripts and Objects with the Transact-SQL Editor

 Contains topics that help you connect to a database server or specify a particular database in the T-SQL editor.

 - Script Analysis and Execution in the Transact-SQL Editor

 Contains topics that help you analyze and run your scripts and queries in the T-SQL editor.

 - Walkthrough: Create and Execute a Simple Transact-SQL Script

 Explains how to create and execute a simple Transact-SQL script.
 As part of this walkthrough, you connect and disconnect from the server, validate your T-SQL scripts, and examine the results of the query.

-Provides overviews, introductory walkthroughs, glossary definitions, and other basic information to help you start to learn about Database Edition.
+Provides overviews, introductory walkthroughs, glossary definitions, and other basic information to help you start to learn about Team Edition for Database Professionals.